Types of Aid - Federal Programs

 - Third and fourth-year undergraduate students may borrow up to $7,500 per academic year.
 No more than $5,500 of this amount can be in subsidized loans.

-- The overall maximum debt for undergraduates is $31,000
+- The overall maximum debt for undergraduate dependent students is $31,000

-The interest rate for subsidized Federal Direct Loans disbursed between July 1, 2013 and July 1, 2014 will carry a fixed interest rate of 3.4%.
+The current interest rate for Subsidized Federal Direct Loans dispersed before July 1, 2014 will carry a fixed interest rate of 3.8%.
 The federal government pays the interest on this loan while the student is enrolled at least half-time.
 Repayment and interest accumulation begins six months after a student ceases to attend college at least half-time.

 Unsubsidized Federal Direct Loans